 Premium Jumbo Flame Seedless Raisins

 Moist and chewy, these big Flame raisins are some of the best you’ve ever tasted.
-Spectacular as snacks, perfect for all kinds of sweet and savory recipes.
+Spectacular as snacks, perfect in recipes.

 Premium Jumbo Thompson Seedless Raisins